floitsch/toit-discord/README.md

 # Discord

-A minimal Discord API client for Toit.
+A minimal Discord client in Toit.

-This library was written with a specific goal in mind.
-As such, not the whole API is implemented.
-If you are missing functionality file a feature request.
+This library is a work in progress.
+If you are missing a feature, please open an issue.

+Patches are welcome.

 ## Token
 You need to create a bot account and get a token.